remotesynth/remotesynth.github.io/_posts/2016-04-09-what-is-linkbait.md

 categories: general
 ---

 I've see the term linkbait thrown around quite a bit (I've been accused of it myself).
-However, I think it's worth taking a look at the term to decide what it really means.
+However, I think it's worth taking a look at the term to decide what it really means.<!--more-->

 ##It's Not About the Title